-That the purpose of this ordinance is to satisfy the requirement for the completion of the sewer project as dictated by the Indiana Department of Environmental Management in conjunction with the rehabilitation of existing sewer service lines. \ inspected by the Town of Lapel shall be cause for its being uncovered inspected, and recovered at the owner's expense.
+That the purpose of this ordinance is to satisfy the requirement for the completion of the sewer project as dictated by the Indiana Department of Environmental Management in conjunction with the rehabilitation of existing sewer service lines. \

 That all terms and condition of Ordinance No.9, 1999, shall remain in full force and effect.